 - 1-31% of port revenue from fisheries currently comes from areas proposed for offshore wind development.
-Some of these port communities score medium-high to high in environmental justice concerns and gentrification vulnerability. - Up to 20% of annual commercial landings and revenue for Mid-Atlantic species occur in lease areas and may shift to other areas. - Development will affect species differently, negatively affecting species that prefer soft bottom habitat while potentially benefiting species that prefer hard structured habitat. - Planned wind areas overlap with one of the only known right whale foraging habitats, and altered local oceanography could affect right whale prey availability.
-Development also brings increased vessel strike risk and the potential impacts of pile driving noise. - Current plans for rapid buildout in a patchwork of areas would spread the impacts differentially throughout the region.
+Some of these port communities score medium-high to high in environmental justice concerns and gentrification vulnerability. - Up to 20% of annual commercial landings and revenue for Mid-Atlantic species occur in lease areas and may shift to other areas. - Development will affect species differently, negatively affecting species that prefer soft bottom habitat while potentially benefiting species that prefer hard structured habitat. - Right whales have been observed foraging in proposed wind areas.
+Altered local oceanography could affect right whale prey availability. - Current plans for rapid buildout in a patchwork of areas would spread the impacts differentially throughout the region. - Evaluating the impacts to scientific surveys has begun.